pereiraj52/TaX-Ray-Canada/replit.md

 - June 20, 2025.
 Modified upload functionality to support multiple PDF files for a single T1 return with combined data extraction and field merging
 - June 24, 2025.
 Updated date of birth display to show extracted data from T1 returns instead of stored client data for accuracy
 - June 24, 2025.
 Removed household name and created date from household profile section for cleaner interface
+- June 24, 2025.
+Eliminated household name and created date from Layout header section for streamlined top navigation
 ```

 ## User Preferences